rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 - Local Utah designer focused on small business results
 - Fast turnaround and personalized support
-- Security and Cloudflare performance stack
+- Secure and fast setup
 - Clean, modern codebase built for speed

 ### Affordable Results at a Fraction of Big Agency Costs